witnet/witnet-rust/docs/architecture/managers/storage-manager.md

 ```

 !!! warning
-    The keys of the storage need to be defined with the `static` lifetime.
-Literals can be a good
+    The values used as keys for the storage need to be defined with the `static` lifetime.
-    choice to achieve this purpose:
+    Literals can be a good choice for this purpose:
     ```rust
     pub static PEERS_KEY: &'static [u8] = b"peers";
     ```